Scrum team name ideas

 The advantage of this is that it makes it very clear what the team is doing.
 Nobody needs to figure out what the Godzilla or Ninjas team are doing.
 The name explains it all right away.

 Maybe that first product gets effectively finished and goes into BAU or Operations mode.
 Or maybe the product fails and gets shelved.
 And now the team moves onto a new product, maybe called Super-1000.
 Do they change their name again?
 That might get confusing or annoying.
 Or now there is a Marketmeter team who work on a Super-1000 product.
 Which might get people very baffled.
+Or you might end up with BAU or DevOps team names, which is a path not to go down.

 For those reasons, I don’t like this approach.